What is a Social Security Number (SSN)?

 - Your employment offer letter should include the EIN# (employer identification number).
 You can get a sample letter for this purpose from ISSS if needed.

-- There is no cost to apply for a SSN.
-After submitting the application, the SSN card will arrive by mail in approximately two-four weeks at your local address in the US.
+- There is no cost to apply for an SSN.
+After submitting the application, the SSN card will arrive by mail in approximately two to four weeks at your local address in the US.

-To find a location near you, visit https://www.ssa.gov/agency/contact/, then click "Office Locater" in the menu on the on the bottom right.
+To find a location near you, visit the Social Security Administration, then click "Find a Social Security Office" in the menu on the left.

 Only after you apply for a social security number will HR be able to start processing your employment paperwork.
 If your I-20 does not list employment information, you will have to provide them with a receipt for your SSN application.
 When the SSN card arrives, please bring it to HR as soon as possible to begin receiving payment.